-7 things you may have missed on last night’s pivotal episode of ‘Game of Thrones’
+5 things you may have missed on last night’s pivotal episode of ‘Game of Thrones’

 Warning: This post contains multiple spoilers for the third episode of Season 8 of Game of Thrones.

 It’s a veritable free-for-all in Game of Thrones right now, and there are only three episodes left until the series comes to a close.
-But with all the chaos taking place, there are likely a few pivotal pieces of information you may have missed.
+But with all the chaos taking place, there are likely a few pivotal pieces of information you might have missed.
 If you were too preoccupied with whether or not your fave was about to bit the dust, this list of things you may have glossed over should help get you on track.

-Things are really getting down to the nitty gritty, so you’ve got to keep your eyes peeled at all times when it comes to secrets and other happenings the writers may try to slip by you.
-Here’s what you might have missed.

 Arya could be the Prince That Was Promised